Daimler says is reviewing production footprint amid global tariffs

-FRANKFURT, Oct 25 (Reuters) - Daimler Chief Financial Officer Bodo Uebber on Thursday said the company is reviewing ways to counter tariffs between China and the United States that have caused a price hike of Mercedes-Benz sports utility vehicles sold in China.
+FRANKFURT (Reuters) - Daimler (DAIGn.DE) Chief Financial Officer Bodo Uebber on Thursday said the company is reviewing ways to counter tariffs between China and the United States that have caused a price hike of Mercedes-Benz sports utility vehicles sold in China.

 Because Mercedes-Benz builds its large sports utility vehicles in Tuscaloosa, Alabama, and exports them to Asia, the cars are subject to new tariffs introduced during an escalating trade dispute between China and the United States.